 Step 4: Add 2 tablespoon of gluten free flour to the plain vanilla cookie dough in one bowl.
 Mix well.

-Note that some flour blends need more or less flour, so compare your photos to mine and your dough to mine.
+Note that some flour blends need more or less flour, so compare your photos and your dough to mine.

 Step 5: Add the cocoa powder and mix well in another bowl.
 I used black cocoa powder, but regular cocoa powder is also fine.
 Your chocolate dough will not be as dark if you use regular cocoa powder.